RCSI Crest

 Trustee

-Dr. Dooner was born in the United States but spent much of his early life, including secondary school, in Ireland.
+Dr Dooner was born in the United States but spent much of his early life, including secondary school, in Ireland.
 He attended the University of Rochester in New York earning a Bachelor's Degree in Neuroscience with distinction.
-He graduated from the Royal College of Surgeons in 1991.
+He graduated from RCSI in 1991.
 He returned to the US for his ophthalmology training including residency and Retina Fellowship at the University of Alabama in Birmingham.
 He also completed a retina research fellowship at Johns Hopkins University.
+For the past 20 years he has lived in Austin Texas where he is in private retina surgery practice.
+In addition to managing patients with retinal diseases he also is actively involved in clinical research.
+He is the principal investigator for several nationally-recognized clinical trials involving novel medical and surgical treatment for retinal diseases.
+He is on faculty at Dell Medical School's Department of Ophthalmology.
+Dr Dooner is the past president of the Austin Ophthalmology Society.
+He is a member of the American Society of Retina Specialists, Texas Ophthalmology Association in the American Academy of Ophthalmology.
+He has been selected as one of Austin's Super Doctors consistently for over the past 10 years.
+This annual award is only given to the top 5% of ophthalmologists.

 Photograph Dr. Siobhan Gogan Trustee Friends of RCSI